 Alternatives to DIY Divorce

-If you and your spouse agree on most issues in your divorce but there are still a few unresolved disputes by the time you’re ready to file, you might consider an alternative to litigation such as mediation or collaborative divorce.
+If you and your spouse agree on most issues in your divorce but there are still a few unresolved disputes by the time you’re ready to file, you might consider an alternative to litigation such as collaborative divorce.

 Although attorneys can still be involved to provide legal advice and guidance, both processes can be cost-effective ways to divorce with minimal conflict.
 Unlike litigation in which a judge will render a decision if you and your spouse cannot reach a resolution concerning a matter in your divorce, mediation and collaborative divorce allow you and your spouse to control the outcome.